chainguard-dev/malcontent/README.md

 ### CAPA

-bincapz's hierarchy of capabilities are inspired by https://github.com/mandiant/capa. bincapz aims to support a wider variety of programs more efficiently.
+Much of bincapz's functionality is inspired by https://github.com/mandiant/capa.
+CAPA

+bincapz aims to support a wider variety of programs, and